cosock/cosock-book/src/03-channels.md

 In this example, we create one channel pair and spawn two tasks which both call `receive` on our channel and just before `run` we call `send`.
 Since the choice for which task should run at which time is left entirely up to cosock, we can't say for sure which of these tasks will actually receive.
-It might print "task 1" then "task 2" or it might print them in the reverse.
+It might print "task 1" or "task 2".

 > In actuality, cosock assumes that `receive` will only ever be called from the same coroutine.
 > Calling `receive` in multiple coroutines will (eventually) raise in a error.